 The first one will be Wow, you’re really standing up for what you believe in now.
 Good for you!

-And the other will be, What happened to you, you used to be so nice!
+The other will be, What happened to you, you used to be so nice!

-And it’s not easy to hear someone say that you’re not being nice.
+It’s not easy to hear someone say that you’re not being nice.
 But there’s one thing to remember, you can never really be genuinely nice to anyone without first being nice to yourself.

 How do you do that?
 Construct your boundaries and honor them.
 Think of someone you really love.
 When you think of this person, what would you do if someone came along and threatened them?
 Would you feel compelled to protect them?